Drugged Out Daily Grind

 which drugs do most americans use while at work?

-In light of the current opiate crisis, it may come as little surprise that opiates are the top drug our survey respondents report using at work.
+Given the current opiate crisis, it may come as little surprise that opiates are the top drug our survey respondents report using at work.
 Though sometimes prescribed by doctors, drugs such as OxyContin, Fentanyl, Lorcet, and Vicodin are much like heroin—highly addictive and potentially lethal.
 Benzos such as Xanax and Valium are nearly as common on the job among our participants.
-While not as headline-grabbing as the opiate crisis, the benzo situation has also become a serious concern in the U.S.

-Though popping pills may be the simplest and most discreet way to use drugs at work, substances like cocaine, heroin, meth, and crack cocaine all made the list.
+Though pills may be the most common way to use drugs at work, substances like cocaine, heroin, meth, and crack cocaine all made the list.
 Among the least common drugs at work were salvia, ketamine, and inhalants.

 Drug Use Among Coworkers